Invasive ductal carcinoma of the breast

 7. Lifestyle factors: Alcohol consumption, obesity, and lack of physical activity are associated with a higher risk of breast cancer.

-8. Environmental factors: Exposure to certain chemicals and environmental pollutants might contribute to the risk, although this is less clearly understood.
+8. Environmental factors: Exposure to certain chemicals and environmental pollutants may contribute to the risk, although the relationship between these factors and the risk is less well understood.

 What genetic changes are associated with invasive ductal carcinoma?

 Specific genetic changes can increase the risk of developing invasive ductal carcinoma.
-Mutations in genes like BRCA1 and BRCA2 are some of the most well-known risk factors.
-These genes normally help repair DNA damage, but mutations can prevent them from working correctly, leading to an increased risk of breast cancer.
-Other genetic changes, such as mutations in TP53 and PALB2, may also play a role in the development of invasive ductal carcinoma.
+Mutations in genes such as BRCA1 and BRCA2 are among the most well-known risk factors for breast cancer.
+These genes usually help repair DNA damage, but mutations can prevent them from working correctly, leading to an increased risk of breast cancer.
+Other genetic changes, such as mutations in TP53 and PALB2, may also contribute to the development of invasive ductal carcinoma.

 How is this diagnosis made?